remcoeijsackers/bomba/README.md

 ### Bombalang

-A bombastic language.
+A bombastic language based on [SLY](https://github.com/dabeaz/sly).

 ## Purpose
 A pet project

-## Design
-Based on a combination of principles, the language centers around the idea of consoles and cartridges.
-* A console has a predifined set of 'hardware' and a finite scope of operations. only functions with a cartridge.
-* A cartridge is made with console(s) in mind, and performs specific tasks based within the console.

-## Syntax
+## Usage
+download the repo, install the requirements, run with python.